SickoDany/SickoDany/README.md

 - 👋 Hi, I’m @SickoDany
-- 👀 I’m interested in IT, Football , Gaming and Music
+- 👀 I’m interested in IT, Football, Gaming and Music
 - 🌱 My main languages are C, Java, matlab